GeotrekCE/Geotrek-admin/docs/installation.rst

     See advanced configuration documentation for details.

-    The ``etc/settings.ini`` file is replaced by basic configuration
+    The ``etc/settings.ini`` file is replaced by basic configuration.

-    Update your imports and synchronization commands and directories
+    Update your imports and synchronization commands and directories.

 Troubleshooting
 ---------------